TheEEBQuarterly/theeebquarterly.github.io/pages/getting_involved.md

 ### __For Artists:__

 Our department is fortunate to have an unusual number of gifted artists.
 We will accept submissions of images on virtually any subject matter - it does not have to relate to nature or science.
 We simply want to showcase the talent and vision of department members.
-Please submit in RAW or jpeg format with highest resolution possible to seanas.anderson@mail.utoronto.ca
+Please submit in RAW or jpeg format with highest resolution possible to vm.zhang@mail.utoronto.ca

 ## __How to get involved as an editor__

-Interested students can sign on to volunteer as editors during the Spring EGSA meeting.
+Interested students can sign on to volunteer as editors during the Fall EGSA meeting, or they can email the EIC at vm.zhang@mail.utoronto.ca.